fe-data/fe-docs/docs/usage/events.rst

 The server should respond with ``{"count":0}`` if you are not allowed to place an order.
 It is possible to include an error as well.
 For example: ``{"count":0,"error":"This user is unknown"}``.
 This JSON string should be returned in the body of the response.
 This error-string will be shown to the user.
+Make sure you respond with an HTTP status code in the 4xx range.

 If the server decides the input is valid it should return the maximum number of tickets this person can buy, eg. ``{"count":5}``